satcar77/tech-interview-problems/README.md

 ### Easy
 241. You are given an string representing the initial conditions of some dominoes.
 Each element can take one of three values:
+- L, meaning the domino has just been pushed to the left,
+- R, meaning the domino has just been pushed to the right, or
+- ., meaning the domino is standing still.
 Determine the orientation of each tile when the dominoes stop falling.
 Note that if a domino receives a force from the left and right side simultaneously, it will remain upright.

 242. Compute the running median of a sequence of numbers.
 That is, given a stream of numbers,